DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Vito_Campanelli_def/index.markdown

 networks.
 The Facebook timeline, for example, proposes the experience of continuously redundant content, that is, content that is endlessly repeated to induce users to conform to them.
-Moreover, as noted by Bob Hanke, 'Since Flusser's time, we have seen the rise of a myth of user agency and interactivity, the digital lock-down of culture, and the enclosure of the information commons'. [^14]
+Moreover, as noted by Bob Hanke, '[s]ince Flusser's time, we have seen the rise of a myth of user agency and interactivity, the digital lock-down of culture, and the enclosure of the information commons.'[^14]

 Beyond this aspect, Flusser believes that even in the case of automatic apparatuses (which have become automatic critics), human beings retain a